Marie-Rosalie Cadron-Jetté: Early life

 Between 1812 and 1832 Cadron-Jetté and Jean-Marie had 11 children, five of whom died young (four prior to Jean-Marie's death, and one afterwards, in 1836).
-The children were Jean-Marie Junior (born 1812), Marie-Rose (born 1813), Pierre (born 1815), Francois (born 1817), Léocadie (born 1819), Joseph-Léonard (born 1819), an anonymous stillbirth (1823), Marie Edwige (born 1825 – died 1827), Antoine (born 1827 – died 1827), Hedwige (born 1830 – died 1831), and Marie Hedwige (born 1832 – died 1836).
+The children were Jean-Marie Junior (born 1812), Marie-Rose (1813), Pierre (1815), Francois (1817), Léocadie (1819), Joseph-Léonard (born 1819), an anonymous stillbirth (1823), Marie Edwige (1825), Antoine (1827), Hedwige (1830), and Marie Hedwige (1832).

 In 1822, seeking more land in order to provide for their children's inheritance, the Jetté family sold their farm under a staggered payment arrangement whereby they would not have the full payment for three years.
 While waiting for the payments to come through, the Jettés lived in Vercheres, either in rented property or residing with relatives.
 Cadron-Jetté, Jean-Marie and their children were accompanied in the move by Rosalie's parents and Rosalie's sister Sophie.
 In 1823 they moved again to Saint Hyacinthe and in 1824 they bought land there from a Charles Jarret.
 However, they later discovered the seller did not own the relevant land, leading in late 1826 or early 1827 to the repossession of the majority of the Jetté family's property.
 Following this setback the family moved to Montreal, took residence in the borough of Saint-Laurent, and joined the congregation of Saint-Jacques Cathedral.